 Horses were one of the first animals to be domesticated and befriended by humans.
 They always stood out from other animals because of their breathtaking speed, unsurpassed strength, and physical performance.

 Horses have been used in combat, in the transport of people and goods, and in activities that require immense physical labor, so the engine power of a car is measured in “horsepower.”

 In modern times, horses are more often seen competing with other horses on a racetrack or perhaps in a stable somewhere in the country.

-However, there’s an intriguing – or rather upsetting – thing about about horses… if a horse’s leg is broken somehow, it is very difficult to fix it.
-Unfortunately, that’s not the really sad part.
+There is, however, a fascinating – or rather disturbing – thing about horses… when a horse’s leg is somehow broken, it’s tough to repair it.
+Unfortunately, that’s not the unfortunate part.